top of page

 Former Post-Doctoral Associate

 Mary earned her doctorate in Developmental Psychology from the University of the West Indies, St. Augustine campus in 2018.
 For her thesis, she used qualitative and quantitative methods to empirically and theoretically explore ethnic and personal identity development in Fiji and Trinidad.
-More recently, during the fall semester of 2019, she was a visiting research fellow at the American Institute for Economic Research.
+During the fall semester of 2019, she was a visiting research fellow at the American Institute for Economic Research.
 Among her research interests is exploring whether sharing autobiographical memories can be used as an intervention to increase social wellbeing (e.g., trust) among individuals who have a strong sense of ethnic identity.

 ANNA NOER